Timeline: The disappearance of Lisa Dorrian

 Lisa Dorrian, a shop assistant from Bangor, County Down, disappeared after a party at a caravan site in 2005.
 Widely believed to have been murdered, her body has never been found.

-BBC News NI looks back at the search for Lisa on the 12th anniversary of her disappearance.
+BBC News NI looks at the search for Ms Dorrian.

 28 February 2005: Lisa Dorrian goes missing

 The 25-year-old disappears after attending a house party at a caravan park in Ballyhalbert, County Down.
 She is last seen at 05:00 GMT.

 Her handbag and belongings are discovered at the party.